leonlinsx/minimal-mistakes/_posts/2019-06-30-Libra-Neopet-Kin.md

 > tl;dr Believe in your fucking self.
 That’s it.
 That’s all that matters.
 Everything else stems from this

->1.
+> One.
 Failure opens doors to success.
 When one door closes, you’re forced to find another one to open, and that one could be better.

 There's truth to the cliche 'if you're not failing you're not trying hard enough'.
 Failure is awful.
 We don't wake up in the morning and go 'I'm thankful for my spouse and my kids and the chance to fail horribly at everything I do today'.
 But it's unavoidable if we're pushing ourselves.
 And we should be pushing ourselves.